 IBM i system monitoring packages such as my MessageFlex software, are some of the most popular and widely used packages in the IBM i community…with good reason.
 Many shops use these packages to provide 24×7 unattended monitoring, freeing up personnel from watching the system, and alerting on-call responders when a problem occurs.

 Being a monitoring vendor, we’ve helped a lot of people get started with system monitoring.
-Based on our experience, these are my five steps for setting up and delivering an IBM i monitoring system:
+Based on our experience, these are my steps for setting up and delivering an IBM i monitoring system:

 - Create a Monitoring Strategy